PiotrKwiatosz/Learning-programming/README.md

 # Learning-programming

+In the "SQL w Mgnieniu Oka" you can find learning of SQL in presented exercises in book and done tasks from the end of each chapter.

 Folder "SQL w Mgnieniu Oka' jest to nauka SQL i prezentowanie cwiczen z ksiazki  oraz robienie zadan pod koniec kazdego rozdzialu.

-In "SQL w Mgnieniu Oka" you can find learning of SQL ie exercises from book and task from the en of each chapter.